wp-plugins/add-meta-tags/readme.txt

 *Add-Meta-Tags* is released under the terms of the <a href="http://www.apache.org/licenses/LICENSE-2.0.html">Apache License version 2</a> and, therefore, is **Free software**.

 However, a significant amount of **time** and **energy** has been put into developing this plugin, so, its production has not been free from cost.
 If you find this plugin useful and if it has helped your blog get indexed better and rank higher, you can show your appreciation by making a small <a href="http://bit.ly/HvUakt">donation</a>.

+Donations in the following crypto currencies are also accepted and welcome.
+Send coins to the following addresses:

+- BitCoin (BTC): `1KkgpmaBKqQVk643VRhFRkL19Bbci4Mwn9`
+- LiteCoin (LTC): `LS8UF39LfLahzGo49y736ooRYBVT1zZ2Fa`

 Thank you in advance for **donating**!